 Overlooking the Bay of Amaro and Pico Mountain, this small design hotel was built with sustainability in mind, boasting a cliff-side spa and yoga studio, traditional restaurant, and breathtaking infinity pool.

-Sao Jorge
+Sao Jorge Island

 We arrive in the town of Velas, known for its picturesque cobbled streets, renovated square, and 17th-century church.
-Here, we stop for lunch at one of the town's quaint restaurants before proceeding to Cafe Nunes, in the village of Faja dos Vimes.
-At this renowned coffee plantation Arabica coffee is made from beans grown in the village.
+Here, we stop for lunch at one of the town's quaint restaurants before proceeding to Café Nunes, in the village of Fajã dos Vimes.
+At this renowned coffee plantation arabica coffee is made from beans grown in the village.
 Above the café, we visit a small weaving center where Señora Nunes and her sister make woven woolen bedspreads.

-Cantinho das BuganviliasVelas, Portugal
+Cantinho das BouganviliasVelas, Portugal

 A series of modern, whitewashed apartments comprise this Sao Jorge mountainside property, complete with a restaurant, gym, outdoor swimming pool, and views of the ocean and islands.